asherk7/neurovit/README.md

 This repository contains an implementation of a Vision Transformer (ViT) model from scratch to classify brain tumors using MRI scans.
 The project is inspired by the paper ["An Image is Worth 16x16 Words"](https://arxiv.org/abs/2010.11929), which introduced the Vision Transformer architecture for image classification tasks.
 The model is trained to classify MRI brain tumor images into four categories: No Tumor, Glioma Tumor, Meningioma Tumor, and Pituitary Tumor.
 The dataset used for training and evaluation is the [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) from Kaggle.

 The model is implemented into the web application, where users can upload images of tumors to have them classified.
-Once a tumor is detected, users can chat with a built-in AI medical assistant to learn more about their diagnosis.
-The chatbot is powered by a fine-tuned language model served via vLLM, enhanced using RAG (Retrieval-Augmented Generation) and real scientific literature from PubMed, enabling it to provide accurate and informative medical responses.
+Once a tumor is detected, the system uses Grad-CAM (from the paper [“Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization”](https://arxiv.org/pdf/1610.02391)) to generate a heatmap highlighting the tumor region by leveraging the attention of the model’s encoder layers.
+Users can then chat with a built-in AI medical assistant to learn more about their diagnosis.
+The chatbot is powered by Gemma 2B IT, a large language model instruction-tuned, served via vLLM, enhanced using RAG (Retrieval-Augmented Generation) and real scientific literature from PubMed, enabling it to provide accurate and informative medical responses.

 Demo: (website link or youtube video)

 ## How It Works

 1. **MRI Upload & Tumor Detection**: Users can upload their brain MRI scans through a web interface.
-The Vision Transformer model processes the image to classify the presence of tumors and draw a bounding box around it.
+The Vision Transformer model processes the image to classify the presence of tumors and creates a heatmap using Grad-CAM to highlight the tumor.
 2. **Medical Report**: After the tumor is detected, the model generates a medical report summarizing the findings and citing relevant scientific literatures, using the Retrieval-Augmented Generation (RAG) approach.
 3. **AI Doctor Chatbot**: Users can interact with an AI-powered medical chatbot to ask questions about their diagnosis, treatment options, and more.
-The chatbot uses a large language model (LLM) finetuned on medical data (MedQA) to provide accurate and helpful responses.
+The chatbot uses a large language model (LLM) integrated with a Retrieval-Augmented Generation (RAG) system that draws information from scientific papers on brain tumors to provide accurate and helpful responses.
 4. **Data Storage**: All uploaded images and generated reports are stored in a secure database, ensuring user privacy and data integrity.

 Pipeline:
 ```
-[User Upload] -> [ViT Tumor Classifier] -> [Bounding Box + Classification]
+[User Upload] -> [ViT Tumor Classifier] -> [Heatmap + Classification]
      ↓                                            ↓
 [Report Generator]                         [LLM Chatbot (RAG)]
 ```